usuiat/Zoomable/README.md

 ### Mouse Scroll Wheel

 By default, zooming works by holding down the Ctrl key and operating the mouse wheel.
-This is intended to be used primarily with desktop, but it also works with Android.
+This is intended to be used primarily with desktop and web, but it also works with Android and iOS.
 You can change the behavior by using the `mouseWheelZoom` argument of `zoomable`.

 - `Disabled` disables zoom by mouse wheel operation.